Billing and Utilization

-Some organizations prefer flat pricing because of its predictability.
+Some organizations prefer flat pricing because of its predictability, and this is available with Nx Enterprise.
 Please fill in this form to find out more information.

 Coupons and Subscriptions

-If you use the public version of Nx Cloud or Nx Private Cloud Community, there are two way to set up billing:
+If you use the public version of Nx Cloud or Nx Private Cloud, there are two ways to set up billing:

 You can purchase credit using a credit card.
 This is useful if you want to try Nx Cloud for a longer period of time or if you run out of Nx Cloud credits.